betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 * *Maybe* means the feature may exist depending on other factors outside of the typical user's control.
 * Numbered footnotes are links to additional information.
-* Lettered footnotes
-   * <sup>X</sup>Indicates a feature is available in another of the vendor's products.
-   * <sup>Y</sup>Indicates a feature can vary depending on your organization's configuration.
 * Abbreviations have balloon hints which are revealed by hovering the mouse over them.
 * [TBD] means to be done.